Friday, 29 August 2025

 26 August 2025 - Our last safari

-As I said, our room was opposite the car park, and we found out later that when they went to set up the tea and coffee at 5am they had to chase away a honey badger.
+As I said, our room was opposite the car park, and we found out later that when they went to set up the tea and coffee at 5am, they had to chase away a honey badger.
 Cute as the name sounds, they are actually quite an aggressive creature.
 Lucky he wasn’t there when we walked home from dinner the previous evening.

-Off we went on our game drive, there was a chill in the air but nowhere near as cold as our last morning drive.
-And this time there was no two hour bumpy drive to get there.
-The Sedudu gate at Chobe National park is a ten minute drive from Chobe Safari Lodge.
+Off we went on our game drive.
+There was a chill in the air, but nowhere near as cold as our last morning drive.
+And this time, there was no two-hour bumpy drive to get there.
+The Sedudu gate at Chobe National Park is a ten-minute drive from Chobe Safari Lodge.

-Driving for an hour or so in the park we saw only some giraffe, impala and birds.
+Driving for an hour or so in the park, we saw only some giraffe, impala and birds.
 Impala are everywhere!
-We were starting to feel a little sceptical about this morning drive, I had expected loads of animals to be out and about in the cool air.
+We were starting to feel a little sceptical about this morning drive.
+I had expected loads of animals to be out and about in the cool air.

 Cape water buffalo